voidtactical/record-label-website/README.md

 Record Label Website
 ====================

 A generic website build using the Lattice CMS for Kohana.
 This is the white label version of the Void Tactical Media website (http://www.voidtacticalmedia.org).
+This is meant as a tool for building out a custom, self managed website for your record label or critical media group.
 Please fork at will, pull requests welcome!

 Installation & Setup
 ======================